chhuang-one/sqxclib/doc/Sqdb.md

 	// apply changes of 'schema_next' to 'schema_current'
 	db->migrate(schema_current, schema_next);

-	// synchronize 'schema_current' to database and update schema/table status
+	// synchronize 'schema_current' to database and update 'schema_current'
 	// This is mainly used by SQLite db->migrate(schema_current, NULL);
 ```